+IDE Prefetch Mode The on-board IDE drive supports IDE perfecting for faster drive accesses.
+If the IDE device doesn't support perfecting, set this field to Disabled.

+Primary Choose Auto or Mode 0~4.
+The BIOS will detect the Master / Slave PIO HDD mode type automatically when you choose Secondary Auto.
+You need to set to a lower mode than Auto Master / Slave PIO when your hard disk becomes unstable.

+The choices: Auto; Mode 0; Mode 1; Mode 2; Mode 3: Mode 4.

+Primary Ultra DMA33/66/100 implementation is possible only Master / Slave UDMA if your IDE hard drive supports it, if the operating Secondary environment includes a DMA drive, and if your Master / Slave UDMA system software supports Ultra DMA33/66/100.
+Select "Auto" to enable BIOS support.

+The choices: Auto: Disabled.

+Init Display First Initialize the AGP video display before initializing any other display device on the system.
+Thus the AGP display becomes the primary display.

+IDE HDD Block Mode Block mode is also called block transfer, multiple commands, or multiple sector read/write.
+If your IDE hard drive supports block mode (most new drives do), select Enabled for automatic detection of the optimal number of block read/write per sector the drive can support.

+Onboard FDC Select Enabled if your system has a floppy drive Controller controller (FDC) installing in the system board and vou want to use it.
+If you install add-in FDC or the system has no floppy drive, select Disabled in this field

-Onboard Serial Select an address and corresponding interrupt for Port 1 / Port2 the first and second serial ports.
-The choices: 3F8/IRQ4; 2E8/IRQ3; 3E8/IRQ4;
+Onboard Serial Select a logical COM port name and matching Port 1 / Port 2 address for the first and second serial ports.
+Select an address and corresponding interrupt for the first and second serial ports.

-2F8/IRQ3; Disabled; Auto.
+UART 2 Mode This item allows you to select which mode for the Onboard Serial Port 2.

-- UART 2 Mode The second serial port on your system may offer a variety of infrared port modes.
-Click here for a description of various modes.
-(Click your browser's Back button, or your right mouse button, to return to this page.)
-The choices: Standard; HPSIR; ASKIR. - IR Function Duplex This item allows you to select the IR half / full duplex function.
-The choices: Half; Full. - TX, RX inverting This item allows you to enable the TX, RX inverting enable which depends on different H/W requirement.
-This field is not recommended to change its default setting.
-The choices: "No, No"; "No, Yes"; "Yes, No"; "Yes, Yes". - Onboard Parallel Port Select a logical LPT port name and matching address for the physical parallel (printer) port.
+The choices: Standard; HPSIR; ASKIR

+IR Function Duplex This item allows you to select the IR half / full duplex function.

+The choices: Half: Full.

+TX, RX inverting This item allows you to enable the TX, RX inverting enable which depends on different H/W requirement.
+This field is not recommended to change its default settina.

+The choices: "No, No"; "No, Yes"; "Yes, No"; "Yes, Yes"

+Onboard Parallel Port This item allows you to determine onboard parallel port controller I/O address setting.

 The choices: 378H/IRQ7; 278H/IRQ5; 3BC/IRQ7; Disabled.

-- Onboard Paralle Select an operating mode for the onboard parallel Mode (printer) port.
-Select Normal, Compatible, or SPP unless you are certain your hardware and software both support one of the other available modes.
-The choices: SPP; ECP; ECP + EPP.
+Onboard Parallel Mode Select an operating mode for the on-board parallel (printer) port, Select Normal, Compatible, or SPP unless you are certain your hardware and software both support one of the other available modes.

-- ECP Mode Use DMA Select a DMA channel for the parallel port for use during ECP mode.
-The choices: 3; 1.
+ECP Mode Use DMA Select a DMA channel for the port.

-- Parallel Port EPP Select EPP port type 1.7 or 1.9 Type The choices: EPP1.7; 1.9.
+Parallel Port EPP Type Select EPP port type 1.7 or 1.9

+The choice: EPP1.7, 1.9.

-- Onboard Legacy This field controls the on-board audio.
+Onboard Legacy Audio This field controls the onboard audio.

-- Audio Sound Blaster
+- Sound Blaster

 - SB I/O Base Address

 - SB IRQ Select

 - SB DMA Select

 - MPU-401

 - MPU-401 I/O Address

 - Game Port (200-207H)

-Press <ESC> to return to the Main Menu when you finish setting up all items.
+3. Press <ESC> to return to the Main Menu when you finish setting up all items.